RONA JOBE

 2023 Female Entrepreneur of the Year: Women Helping Women by Titan Women in Business Awards

-Personally, being Filipino to me means I'm comfortable navigating between worlds - speaking Kapampangan at family gatherings and English everywhere else, but never feeling like I have to choose between the two.
-It means that the core Filipino-American value of adaptability is just part of who I am, which translates perfectly to being a Foreign Service spouse and leading a consulting company that hires military and Foreign Service spouses.
+For me, being Filipino means confidently navigating multiple worlds—speaking Kapampangan at family gatherings and English elsewhere—without ever feeling forced to choose between the two.
+Adaptability, a core Filipino-American value, is inherent to my identity and directly translates to my roles as a Foreign Service spouse and as the leader of a consulting company that employs military and Foreign Service spouses.